Generating artificial digital image correlation data using physics-guided adversarial networks: Results and discussion

 \section{Results and discussion}

-In order to demonstrate the effectiveness of the method and to compare the classical and the physics-guided discriminator approach, we trained 10 randomly initialized classical and physics-guided DIC-GANs each for 100 epochs.
-Moreover, we trained two classical and physics-guided DIC-GANs each for 1000 epochs in order to compare both architectures after long training runs.
+In order to demonstrate the effectiveness of the method and to compare the classical with the physics-guided discriminator approach, we trained 10 randomly initialized classical and physics-guided GANs each for 100 epochs.
+Moreover, we trained two classical and physics-guided GANs each for 1000 epochs in order to compare both architectures after long training runs.
 The training setup is described in Section \ref{subsec:training_procedure} below.
-The trained models are evaluated qualitatively and quantitatively by using the following criteria: \begin{itemize} \item Visual inspection of samples (Section \ref{subsec:visual_eval}) \item Sliced Wasserstein distances (Section \ref{subsec:SWD}) \item Geometry scores (Section \ref{subsec:GS}) \end{itemize} A summary of the results can be seen in Table \ref{table:summary_results}.
-In short, the physics-guided DIC-GAN approach leads to visually better results after 100 epochs and overall to measurably better results.
+The trained models are evaluated qualitatively and quantitatively by using the following criteria: \begin{itemize} \item Visual inspection of randomly generated samples (Section \ref{subsec:visual_eval}) \item Sliced Wasserstein distances (Section \ref{subsec:SWD}) \item Geometry scores (Section \ref{subsec:GS}) \end{itemize} A summary of the results can be seen in Table \ref{table:summary_results}.
+In short, the physics-guided GAN approach leads to visually better results after 100 epochs and overall to measurably better results.
 For a detailed discussion, we refer to the sections below.